DUPLICATE MEDICINE DETECTION

 • iOS version — in development

-• Web panel — manual medicine entry with duplicate suggestion based on name and dosage
+• Web panel — manual medicine entry with duplicate suggestions based on name and dose

-If you use the Android app, the feature is already active with no setup required — it triggers automatically on every scan.
+If you use the Android app, the feature is already available with no extra settings — it turns on automatically with every scan.

 Getting Started

-If you are not yet using mojApteczka, here is how to get started and take advantage of duplicate detection straight away:
+If you are not yet using mojApteczka, here is how to start from scratch — and use duplicate detection straight away:

 1. Download the app from Google Play or open mojapteczka.pl in your browser.